-Napa Dentist Dr. Hoey strives to keep abreast of the newest innovations in dental technology in order to provide you with the safest and most effective treatment options.
+Napa Dentist Dentists Dr. Burke and Dr. Hoey strives to keep abreast of the newest innovations in dental technology in order to provide you with the safest and most effective treatment options.
 With this in mind, Napa Valley Dental is pleased to offer the Galileos 3D cone beam scanner from Sirona.

 The Galileos scanner generates a 3D image after only 14 seconds, providing an exceptionally high image resolution in a short period of time.
 This means less waiting time for a diagnosis and quickly generated treatment plans.
-Utilizing the Galileos scanner, Dr. Hoey is able to quickly assess your
+Utilizing the Galileos scanner, Napa Dentist Dentists Dr. Burke and Dr. Hoey is able to quickly assess your

 dental needs and have you back out enjoying your life in less time than you might expect from traditional imaging equipment.

 The health and safety of our patients is our highest priority, which is why we utilize the Galileos scanner.
 Unlike traditional imaging equipment, the Galileos scanner emits the lowest level of radiation while providing a superior image.
-Napa Dentist Dr. Hoey is delighted to offer our patients this
+Napa Dentist Dentists Dr. Burke and Dr. Hoey is delighted to offer our patients this

 exceptionally reliable imaging technology with an unprecedented safety rating.